Hovingham District Bowls League

 The league is a Flat Green Lawn Bowls League played in the rinks format and based in the Ryedale District of North Yorkshire.

-Games are played on Tuesday and Thursday Evenings from May to August.
-In addition to the league games, clubs also compete in a Knock-out Cup competition, called the Waltham Cup.
+Games are played mainly on Thursday Evenings, with a few games on a Tuesday, from April to August.
+In addition to the league games, clubs also compete in a Knock-out Cup competition, called the Waltham Cup, also played on a Tuesday.

-Currently there are 9 teams from 8 clubs - Helmsley, Kirkbymoorside, Pickering, Sessay, Settrington, Stillington, Swinton, & Thirsk (2 Teams).
+Currently there are 9 teams from 8 clubs - Helmsley, Kirkbymoorside, Pickering, Sessay, Settrington, Sowerby Flatts, Swinton, & Thirsk (2 Teams).

 All clubs welcome new members of any age, gender or ability.
 See Contacts Page for more information on each club.